ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 | ibm | postgres  |    |&amp;lt;insufficient privilege> | 18   |    12103.904 |          6.17 |                48 |       672.439 |
 | ibm | ibmclouddb  |    |&amp;lt;insufficient privilege> | 37552  |        7799.984 |          3.98 |                52 |         0.208 |
 | (5 rows)  |    | |  |        |           |                |         |
-{: caption="Result from time consuming query statment" caption-side="bottom"}
+{: caption="Result from time consuming query statement" caption-side="bottom"}

-This query tracks execution statistics of SQL statements and provides the following information:
+This query tracks the execution statistics of SQL statements and provides the following information:

-* Shows the 25 queries that took the most total time to run
+* Shows the 25 queries that took the most time in total to run
-* Displays who ran it, on which database, and a preview of the query
+* Displays who ran the query, on which database, and a preview of the query
 * Shows how often each query was run and how long it took on average
-* Calculates what percentage of total database time each query used
+* Calculates the percentage of total database time each query used
 * Provides a running total of database time used

-### Query 2: Identify frequently run queries
+#### Query 2: Identify frequently run queries
 {: #frequently_run_queries}

 You can spot frequently run queries by running the following statement: